hasauino/hasauino.github.io/_posts/2015-05-27-estimating-friction.md

 <br>

-Using the curve Matlab fitting tool and applying the lower and upper limits (discussed previously), the following results were obtained.
+Using Matlab curve fitting toolbox and applying the lower and upper limits (discussed previously), the following results were obtained.
 Note that, the range that bounds the viscous friction $$B~\dot{x}$$ is also known since it can’t be larger than the weight and it should be positive.